smirarab/sepp/sepp-package/README.md

       On your machine, this may not be the best strategy.
       To improve performance, you want to use the best available partition you have for temporary directories on your machine.
       For example, you may have an SSD partition.
-      To change the location of temporaries, edit the `run-sepp.sh` file and update `tmp` and `tmpssd`.
+      To change the location of temporaries, set environmental variables TMPDIR and  TMPDIRSSD.
 See the file for examples.
     * After you are done with your run, you may want to manually remove the temporaries or you may want to copy them to a permanent place.
-      There are two temporary directories and the main (`sepp-temp-*`) will have the alignment files, which you may want to keep (these are huge).
+      There are two temporary directories: the main one (`sepp-temp-XXXX`) will have the alignment files, which you may want to keep (these are huge).
-      You can change this by editing the two lines related to `tmp` and `tmpssd`.

 ### Notes on the reference alignment/tree

 * To build the reference tree, see [this page](buildref/README.md).
-    * we started from [this file](ftp://greengenes.microbio.me/greengenes_release/gg_13_8_otus/trees/99_otus.tree) from the public Greengenes dataset.
+    * We started from [this file](ftp://greengenes.microbio.me/greengenes_release/gg_13_8_otus/trees/99_otus.tree) from the public Greengenes dataset.
     * Taxonomic labels are removed (for the next few steps)
     * The reference alignment is called `gg_13_5_ssu_align_99_pfiltered.fasta` and is included within the package
     * The reference tree is resolved and branch lengths are re-estimated using RAxML: